eyeofparadox/eyeofparadox.github.io/content/posts/2019/06/a-goddess-a-girl-spoiler/index.md

   - "eclipsed-notes"
   - "migrated-posts"
   - "work-in-progress"
-coverImage: "190604-0030-avonlea-archangel-detail-fhd.png"
+images:
+  - "/images/190604-0030-avonlea-archangel-detail-fhd.png"
 ---
 I've set out a number of approaches to Child of Paradox over the years.
 Even recently, I've danced around my personal relationship with the evolution of the story, trying to deal with it in the characters' context.
 I have had to know the whole thing to handle the paradoxical influences, in contrast to the perspectives of both readers and characters.
-Warning of spoilers ahead, here's a glimpse into the story behind the story: In addition to other notions I've shared, this is a slightly different take on the story.
+Warning of spoilers ahead, here's a glimpse into the story behind the story:

+In addition to other notions I've shared, this is a slightly different take on the story.
 The premise begins with the dream within my nightmare.
 Within me, my ideal self retreated from reality propping up an alter ego that is in essence a demon.
 My dream was always a search for a way to be myself.
 My nightmare was being trapped in a world where I didn't really exist.
 My demon was originally an angel, but in pursuit of my dream, it became possessive and took a key role in reshaping my dream into a reality where I could exist, though I did not live in it.

 Not until the events leading to the birth of Avon Ova Leah.
 Among those events was a plot to seize the authority of the demon over the realm of Aeirn and the gods who helped realize the world of my dream.
 The plot originally focused on the First, a dragon possessed in the fall of my angel, during the collapse of a reality where life was prosecuted with extreme prejudice by the Unborn.
 My demon gained a foothold in that reality and began to collect souls resonant with my ideal.
 The dragon played a key role in salvaging those possessed souls and guiding them to the dream that eventually became the realm of Aeirn.